Live Music & Film: After Death + The Fall of the House of Usher

 | GOMA | Cinema A

 Presented as part of the 'Ghost Stories: Spirits, Hauntings and Worlds Beyond' program, this Live Music & Film event brings together two gothic horror masterpieces from the silent era: Yevgeni Bauer's After Death 1915 (45 mins) and Jean Epstein's The Fall of the House of Usher 1928 (65 mins).
+This event will include a 20 minute intermission between the films.

 After Death is a brooding tale of obsession from Soviet filmmaker Yevgeni Bauer, in which the line between life and death becomes increasingly blurred.
 The film follows a reclusive young scholar who falls in love with the lead actress of a play he attends.
 They share a surprise connection, however their romance soon takes a fateful turn.
 Although not as well known as later Soviet cinematic pioneers such as Sergei Eisenstein and Dziga Vertov, Bauer was an innovative and skilful director with a theatrical flair for enthralling melodrama.